AC power plugs and sockets: British and related types: Terminology

 An adaptor (in the context of plugs and sockets) is defined in IEC 60050 as "a portable accessory constructed as an integral unit incorporating both a plug portion and one or more socket-outlet portions".
 (There is an alternative spelling, 'adapter', but adaptor is the form usually used in standards and official documents.)

 Common characteristics

 There are certain characteristics common to British mains plugs and sockets intended for domestic use.
-The brass pins appear relatively solid and large compared to others.
-British Standards for plugs (with the exception of BS 4573) have always specified side entry flex (entry in other types is usually parallel to the axes of the pins).
+The brass pins appear relatively solid and large compared to other types.
+With the exception of BS 4573 which are round 2-pin reversible plugs and shaver socket-outlets commonly used for electric shavers and toothbrushes, British Standards for plugs specify a bottom entry flex (entry in other types is usually parallel to the axes of the pins).
 Since 1934, the contacts of a socket have been specified in terms of the pins of the plug, rather than by specifying the contact dimensions.
 The pins of both round pin and rectangular pin plugs are arranged in a triangular fashion, the earth pin being the larger and longer pin at the apex.
 Earthed sockets are designed to be incompatible with two-pin plugs.
-Both BS 546 and BS 1363 sockets, when viewed from the front with the earth uppermost, have the line aperture at the lower right.
+For both BS 546 and BS 1363 sockets, the left-hand contact is neutral and the right-hand contact is line.